GigerLab/AxoMetric/Intro_1.md

 *Figures created with Biorender.com

-*Thank you to Craig Johnson, Bioinformatician of the Cellular and Developmental Biology Department at the University of Michigan, for his help with Axon-o-matic.
+*Thank you to Craig Johnson, Bioinformatician of the Cellular and Developmental Biology Department at the University of Michigan, for his help with AxoMetric.

 *Thank you to Dr. Larry Benowitz for his feedback and support in the development of this tool.